Novel Classes And Consulting Services

 For 10-week Novel Catalyst classes, refunds will be given in full up to two weeks before the first class, minus a $50 fee to help cover my costs in advertising for a new student.
 From 13 days prior to class to one day after, you’ll receive a credit for a future workshop, minus a $75 fee.
 More than one business day after class, I’m afraid I can’t offer a refund or credit.

-For 8-week Novel Reactor classes, refunds will be given up refunds will be given in full up to ten days before the first class, minus a $50 fee to help cover my costs in advertising for a new student.
+For 8-week Novel Reactor classes, refunds will be given in full up to ten days before the first class, minus a $50 fee to help cover my costs in advertising for a new student.
 From 9 days prior to class to one day after, you’ll receive a credit for a future workshop, minus a $75 fee.
 More than one business day after class, I’m afraid I can’t offer a refund or credit.

 For Novel Elements courses, refunds will be in the form of credits toward future classes, and will be given up to one week before class begins.